ehrrrr/landing-page/README.md

 # Company Landing Page website

 This is our first open source project as beginners.
 This project is about creating a landing page by utilizing all our skills based on our experience.
+Live preview it <https://twentek-gh.github.io/landing-page>

-### Prerequisites
+# Prerequisites
 #### If you want to participate just send us your github username

 #### Programming languages we are going to use